-Entity - A business or commercial organization or establishment doing business as a corporation, partnership, sole proprietorship or other enterprise conforming to this Standard.
-For purposes of the EU Timber Regulation, an entity that places timber or timber products on the EU market for the first time is the Operator.
+Entity (Entities) - A business or commercial organization or establishment doing business as a corporation, partnership, sole proprietorship or other enterprise conforming to this Standard.
+For purposes of the EU Timber Regulation, an Entity that places Timber or Timber products on the EU market for the first time is the operator.

-EU Timber Regulation - The European Union legal requirements which entered into force on December 2, 2010, and as of March 3, 2013, makes it illegal to place illegally harvested timber and timber products on the EU market.
-See Regulation (EU) No 995/2010 at http://ec.europa.eu/environment/forests/timber\regulation.htm.
+EU Timber Regulation (EUTR) - The EUTR makes it illegal to place illegally harvested Timber and Timber products on the EU market.
+See Regulation (EU) No 995/2010, http://ec.europa.eu/environment/forests/Timber regulation.htm.
+All Importers of record into the EU must be third-party certified to EUTR regulations by authorized monitoring organizations.
+See "Applicable Laws" for more information.